-When: Mon-Fri, 11:30am-10pm; Sat, noon-10pm
+When: Mon-Fri, 11:30am-9:30pm

-Order: The oyster pan roast ($11.95), which comes with eight Blue Point (Long Island) oysters, a triangle of toast, and a whole lotta soup.
+Order: The oyster pan roast ($16.45), which comes with eight Blue Point oysters, a triangle of toast, and a whole lotta soup.
 (Note that the “oyster stew,” 50 cents cheaper, is nearly the same thing as the pan roast minus the slight spice from the chile sauce.)
-But start off with a dozen oysters from the raw bar; there’s always a large selection available from both coasts, including some from Long Island and Connecticut—which is as locavore as New York can get these days when it comes to oysters.
+You can also swap out the oysters for clams, shrimp, or scallops in the stew and pan roast if you're not an oyster fan.

-Alternatively: There’s not really an alternative to the quintessential oyster pan roast experience—you kind of need to be here in this old, sprawling, cafeteria-like space, underground beneath the illuminated tile arches.
+Alternatively: There’s not really an alternative to the quintessential oyster pan roast experience—you kind of need to be here in this historic, sprawling, cafeteria-like space, underground beneath the illuminated tile arches.
 Let us know in the comments if you find another one!